 19% of startups fail because either their product couldn’t beat the competition or their willy competitors subsidized their sales to keep the market in their clutches.

 Bring value proposition to your product to gain an edge over your competitor.

 15. No Head for Business

-Lastly, one of the unaccounted reasons for startup decline is the owner’s lack of affinity for business.
+Lastly, one of the unaccounted-for reasons for startup decline is the owner’s lack of affinity for the business.

 A 9 to 5 family child would likely become an employee than an entrepreneur.

-I suggest reaching out to someone already in the same business and learn the ropes before starting your company.
+I suggest reaching out to someone already in the same business and learning the ropes before starting your company.